 KEEPING PETS AND HUMANS TOGETHER

-Feeding Pets of the Homeless® is the first national nonprofit providing pet food and emergency veterinary care to pets that belong to people experiencing homelessness.
+Feeding Pets of the Homeless® – Pets of the Homeless® is the first national nonprofit providing pet food and emergency veterinary care to pets that belong to people experiencing homelessness.

 UNCONDITIONAL LOVE - LOYALTY - COMPANIONSHIP - PROTECTION